kees-z/DuplicatiDocs/docs/06-advanced-options.md

 By default, messages will only be sent after a Backup operation.
 Use this option to send messages for all operations.

 ### --send-http-result-output-format
-'--send-http-result-output-format (Enumeration)'
+`--send-http-result-output-format (Enumeration)`
 Selects the output format for results.
 Available formats: Duplicati, Json
 Values: `Duplicati`, `Json`
 Default value: `Duplicati`

 ### send-mail-to
 `--send-mail-to (String)`